 Any Martin County resident is eligible to apply if they meet the following criteria:

-- Have a household income of less than 120% of the median income level (as shown in the table below)
+- Have a household income at or below 120% of the median income level (as shown in the table below)

 - Have suffered an economic hardship (i.e. a reduction or loss of employment income) caused directly by COVID-19

 - Applicant(s) must document the loss of income, reduction in hours, or unemployment resulting from the COVID-19 pandemic that contributed to missed payments.

 - Applicant(s) must apply for unemployment benefits and provide support documentation if they qualify.

 - Applicant(s) or household members must not have received any other financial assistance for rent, mortgage or utilities for the timeframe that assistance is being requested.